dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 ### Flux
 Using Flux, automatic reconciliation is the norm, but you can opt-out of it by 'suspending' the GitOps resource.
 This can be done declaratively by setting [`suspend: true`](https://fluxcd.io/docs/components/kustomize/kustomization/#reconciliation).

-To do manual sync on-demand on a suspended GitOps resource, set the `reconcile.fluxcd.io/requestedAt` annotation:
+To do manual sync on-demand on a suspended GitOps resource, set the `reconcile.fluxcd.io/requestedAt` annotation to the current time:

 ```shell
 kubectl annotate --field-manager=flux-client-side-apply --overwrite \
 kustomization/podinfo reconcile.fluxcd.io/requestedAt="$(date +%s)"
 ```

 It's worth noting that running `flux reconcile` against a suspended resource will __not__ trigger the reconciliation.
 Requiring a manual edit to the cluster state for this override was [an intentional design choice](https://github.com/fluxcd/flux2/issues/959).
-Essentially, on-demand, manual synchronization is an imperative action, whereas Flux wants to follow a purely declarative approach, so it doesn't wish to support this through its user interface.
+Essentially, on-demand, manual synchronization doesn't have a declarative setting, so Flux doesn't wish to support it via its CLI either.

 Another way to trigger reconciliation is to temporarily `flux unsuspend` the resource.
 One can argue that this is an imperative action too.
-This argument is flawed since `suspend` has a declaritive setting, so the command effectively edits an in-cluster resource, similarly to e.g `kubectl scale deployment`.
+The difference is that `suspend` has a declaritive setting, so the command effectively edits an in-cluster resource, similarly to e.g `kubectl scale deployment`.
 Admittedly, this still hurts auditability, since the GitOps state is overriden (at least until the next reconciliation).
 {: .info}

+## Source tracking
+I talked about the __how_, but not the _what_.
+Source tracking controls how changes are detected in the GitOps resource.
+Both [Argo CD](https://argo-cd.readthedocs.io/en/stable/user-guide/tracking_strategies/#git) and [Flux](https://fluxcd.io/docs/components/source/gitrepositories/#reference) can be configured to track a branch, a tag pattern, or a fixed commit hash in git.

 ## Cluster drift reconciliation (Self heal)

+With source tracking the cluster will follow the desired state in git, but what if someone carries out a manual edit to the cluster?
 Cluster drift reconciliation (self heal in Argo lingo) entails resyncing the cluster state after a change outside GitOps control, e.g a manual edit with `kubectl`.
-This is to ensure that the cluster adheres to the declared state (eventually).
+It can ensure that the cluster adheres to the declared state (eventually).
 Both Argo CD and Flux support this feature with caveats.

-### Argo CD
-In Argo CD, this can be turned on, but it also requires automatic sync to be [enabled](https://github.com/argoproj/argo-cd/issues/4414), and it disables rollbacks.
+Argo CD provides this an optional feature, which requires automatic sync to be [enabled](https://github.com/argoproj/argo-cd/issues/4414), and it disables rollbacks.

-### Flux
-Support varies by GitOps resource kind.
+In Flux, support varies by GitOps resource kind.
 For Kustomizations, cluster drift is reconciled by default, and the only way to opt-out is to annotate individual resources.
 On the other hand, Flux does not support this feature for Helm releases at all.
 (We'll see more on these in the Helm section.)
 Flux does not distinguish by trigger cause, consequently 'self-heal' won't be carried out if the resource is ignored or the owning GitOps resource is suspended.

 ## Garbage collection (Pruning)